LegoNN: Building Modular Encoder-Decoder Models: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{raining} end-to-end models for machine translation (MT) or automatic speech recognition (ASR) requires learning of multiple implicit functions~\cite{bahdanau2014neural, sutskever2014sequence, vaswani2017attention,chan2016listen,bahdanau2016end}.
+\IEEEPARstart{T}{raining} end-to-end models for machine translation (MT) or automatic speech recognition (ASR) require learning of multiple implicit functions~\cite{bahdanau2014neural, sutskever2014sequence, vaswani2017attention,chan2016listen,bahdanau2016end}.
 An MT model is implicitly doing both word translation and language generation, while an ASR model combines phoneme recognition, pronunciation modeling, and language generation.
-These fully differentiable models are conceptually simple and works well in practice.
+These fully differentiable models are conceptually simple and work well in practice.
 However, they forgo opportunities to share common logical functions between different tasks, such as their decoders.
-This leads to wasted compute during training and less interpretable architectures overall.
+Training such \emph{monolithic} models leads to wasted compute during training and less interpretable architectures overall due to the lack of re-usability of trained components that perform the same logical function across tasks.

-Motivated by modularity principles in software design ~\cite{Baldwin_99} where modules have interpretable interfaces and are reusable within other programs, we introduce LegoNN, a procedure for constructing encoder-decoder models with decoder modules that can be reused across various sequence generation tasks like MT, ASR or Optical Character Recognition (OCR).
-As summarized in \Fref{fig:pg1}, for AI models, enforcing modularity helps save computing resources by reusing components and helps build systems for under-resourced tasks by utilizing shareable components from higher resourced task.
+Motivated by modularity principles in software design ~\cite{Baldwin_99} where modules have interpretable interfaces and are reusable within other programs, we seek to build an AI paradigm where \emph{trained} components (modules) of an end-to-end model can be re-used across different tasks (programs) provided they perform the same function (interface).
+With a focus on sequence prediction tasks, we introduce LegoNN, a procedure for constructing encoder-decoder models where trained components such as decoder modules can be reused across various sequence tasks such as MT, ASR, or Optical Character Recognition (OCR).
+As summarized in \Fref{fig:pg1}, for AI models, enforcing modularity helps save computing resources by reusing components and helps build systems for under-resourced tasks by utilizing shareable components from higher resourced tasks.
 Additionally, having interpretable interfaces enable monitoring the performance of individual encoder or decoder modules and their contributions to the overall end-to-end performance.